 This post first appeared on Cricut’s blog where I’m a contributor.
+Need some Cricut Design Space help?
+Then you are in the right place!
 Learn how easy it is to know when you should use either the attach or group option in Cricut Design Space!

 When do I use attach and when do I use group?